 Rosebery School is celebrating superb GCSE results with 88% of students achieving 4+ in English and Maths, and 74% achieving 5+ in English and Maths.
 48% of grades were at grades 9-7 (the equivalent of the old A*/A), 30% of grades were at 8-9 (old A*) and 30 students achieved grades 7 – 9 in every one of their subjects, including Katerina Elger and Ellie Watson who achieved 9s in each of their 10 subjects.

 Rosebery School is delighted to announce another set of exceptional A Level results today.
-A third of grades were at A and A* and 14 students achieved A* and A grades in every one of their exams, including Rachel Downey (A*A*AA), Andrea Mackenzie (A*A*AA) Georgia Hasell (A*A*A), Zoe Glasspool (A*A*A), Muskaan Rizvi (A*A*A), Ciara Sirkett (A* A* A) and Sophie Watts (A*A* A).
-Overall 82% of students achieved A*-C grades and these excellent outcomes have ensured that students from Rosebery are once again taking up places on prestigious university courses and on apprenticeships across the country.
+1 in 3 grades were at A and A* and 15 students achieved A* and A grades in every one of their exams, including Mae Evans (A*A*A* A), Alice Rothwell (A*A*A*) Leana Greenstein (A*A*A), Anabel Hindmarsh (A*A*A), Muskaan Rizvi (A*A*A), Ciara Sirkett (A* A* A) and Sophie Watts (A*A* A).
+Overall, 80% of students achieved A*-C grades and these excellent outcomes have ensured that students from Rosebery are once again taking up places on prestigious university courses and on apprenticeships across the country.

 You can find information about Rosebery’s place in the DfE Performance Tables by clicking here: